-The GDPR defines a personal data breach as 'a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed'.
+Personal data breaches are defined as "a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed".

-- confidentiality breach, where there is an unauthorised or accidental disclosure of or access to personal data.
-This type of breach is most common with patients' records.
+- confidentiality breach: an unauthorised or accidental disclosure of or access to personal data (this type of breach is most common with patients' records)

-- availability breach, where there is an accidental or loss of access to or destruction of personal data.
-For example, the sort of problem that might arise after a cyberattack that prevented access to and/or destroyed records.
+- availability breach: an accidental or loss of access to or destruction of personal data (for example, the sort of problem that might arise after a cyberattack that prevented access to and/or destroyed records)

-- integrity breach, where there is unauthorised or accidental alteration of personal data.
+- integrity breach: unauthorised or accidental alteration of personal data.

 A data breach may involve all three categories, depending on the circumstances.

-You must report a data breach to the ICO if it is likely to result in a risk to the rights and freedoms of individuals.
-These reports must be made without undue delay, and not later than 72 hours after you become aware of the breach.
+You must report a data breach to the Information Commissioner's Office (ICO) no later than 72 hours of becoming aware of the breach if it is likely to result in a "risk to the rights and freedoms of individuals".

 Breach notification must include: